MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ### -AzureADAuthorizationEndpointUri
 **Note**: If you use the ExchangeEnvironmentName parameter, you don't need to use the AzureADAuthorizationEndpointUri or ConnectionUri parameters.

-The AzureADAuthorizationEndpointUri parameter specifies the Azure AD Authorization endpoint Uri that can issue OAuth2 access tokens.
-You use this parameter with multi-factor authentication (MFA) and federated authentication.
+The AzureADAuthorizationEndpointUri parameter specifies the Azure AD Authorization endpoint that can issue OAuth2 access tokens.
 The following Exchange Online PowerShell environments and related values are supported:

 - Microsoft 365 or Microsoft 365 GCC: Don't use this parameter.
 - Office 365 Germany: `https://login.microsoftonline.de/common`
-- Microsoft 365 GCC High or Microsoft 365 DoD: `https://login.microsoftonline.us/common`.
+- Microsoft 365 GCC High or Microsoft 365 DoD: `https://login.microsoftonline.us/common`

+If you use the UserPrincipalName parameter, you don't need to use the AzureADAuthorizationEndpointUri parameter for MFA or federated users in environments that normally require it (UserPrincipalName or AzureADAuthorizationEndpointUri is required; OK to use both).

 **Note**: MFA authentication or federated authentication isn't available in Office 365 operated by 21Vianet.